harrisbaird/minimal_tags/README.md

 # MinimalTags

-MinimalTags is a tiny gem for adding tagging support to [Mongoid](https://github.com/mongodb/mongoid)  and ActiveRecord (Currently only Postgresql).
+MinimalTags is a tiny gem for adding tagging support to [Mongoid](https://github.com/mongodb/mongoid), [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) and [Sequel](http://sequel.jeremyevans.net/).

 Multiple tag fields can be used, each with their own way of formatting.

+**Please Note: ActiveRecord and Sequel both require PostgreSQL.**

 ## Installation